 During the first webinar, the group drafted a Futures Table, a tool to support imagining radical futures and exploring the largest uncertainties.
 It offers a precisely defined framework about the future.

 In the second Webinar, the panel designed three scenarios for the future.
 These scenarios are not forecasts nor do they reflect the panel’s preferences; but they are plausible and polarised to allow meaningful alternative development directions.
-For each scenario, the panel discussed the monetary ecosystems, payments and cash landscapes.
+For each scenario, the panel discussed the monetary ecosystems, payments and Money in physical form such as banknotes and coins. landscapes.

 During the third and final webinar, our panel imagined a desirable future for cash.
 The experts were invited to highlight the preferred values for each of the variables in the future Table.
 Each expert was given a colour but two experts picked exact matching scenarios in yellow.
 The third used red.
 The orange boxes represent the common choices between the red and yellow.
 In summary, the orange boxes represent the consensus between our three experts and the yellow and red are areas of divergence.